Skip to content

 public string Trim()

-• C[i] is the i-th character of C
+• C[i] is character i of C

 • C.Length is the number of characters in C